k8-proxy/icap-aks-delivery/documentation.md

 ### 2.3.
 Add required credentails.

-- All the required secrets and variables are listed in  are ".env.example".
+- All the required secrets and variables are listed in ".env.example".

 - Run below